How to Make a YouTube Video (Beginner’s Guide)

 Step 7.
 Record your desktop

-Your recording can be as simple or complex as you want to make it.
-You can record webcam to give it some personality, create an intro, add music, or simply hit record and share it out.
+Your recording can be as simple or complex as you want.
+You can record on your webcam to give it some personality, create an intro, add music, or simply hit record and share it.

 To start a recording, click the Record button at the top of the tools panel.
-This opens the Camtasia recorder, which by default, is set to capture everything that happens on your screen.
+This opens the Camtasia recorder, which captures everything that happens on your screen by default.

-First, you’ll want to choose to record the full screen or select a custom region to record.
+First, you’ll want to record the entire screen or select a custom recording region.

 Next, choose other inputs to record along with the screen.
 Options include webcam, microphone audio, and system audio.
 Select the down arrow or double arrows next to each to choose a specific microphone or webcam.